 Your dream company is a living entity which has standards and principles, trying so hard everyday to deliver their core values.
 You both should have a good match, or you could end up working miserably months later.

 Know yourself: This is so important but underrated.
 You should define your own principles.
 What you really want.
 Who you really are.
 What you’ve done.
 What you can offer.

 Know your dream company: This is when you respect the open internet.
 Things are much more open these days with the rise of community like forums, groups, twitter, etc.

-Practice telling stories to meet the cultural fit: When you find a good match between a company and yourself, adjust your life stories and working experiences to emphasize that you are a good fit to that company.
-I’m not talking about lying.
-I talk about telling your stories in different ways.
+Practice telling stories to meet the cultural fit: When you find a good match between a company and yourself, adjust your life stories and work experiences to emphasize that you are a good fit to that company.
+It’s not lying but telling your stories in different ways.

 It doesn’t take much time to write a good resume by following tons of tips around the net.

 Research the market: Look around, track all open positions you want to apply into an excel file.
 Give them a priority order.